7 Things You Need to Decide Before Starting an App Development Project

 How much does it cost to build an app?

-The cost of developing a truck sharing platform depends on these factors:
+The cost of developing an app depends on these factors:

 - Product features